Markoudstaal/node-red-contrib-discord-advanced/README.md

 Node-red nodes that allow you to interact with Discord, via [Discord.js](https://discord.js.org).

+Currently the following actions are supported:
+* Receive messages from any Discord servers your BOT is in.
+* Send messages in a specific channel.
+* Send private messages to users.
+* Add attachments to messages.
+* Edit messages in a channel.
+* Delete messages in a channel.
+* Allow full control over the BOT by access to the DiscordJS client.

 This repository builds on [node-red-contrib-discord](https://github.com/jorisvddonk/node-red-contrib-discord) by Joris vd Donk .
 The main intention is to add more features and keep the repository updated.

 ## Installation and documentation